PurityControl7/PurityControl7/README.md

 So far, I've had the most contact with scripting languages like Bash, PowerShell, and Python.
 I'm also keen on deepening my understanding of assembly language.
 One of my long-term goals is to analyze, understand, and potentially write my own UEFI bootkits similar to CosmicStrand, which fascinates me deeply.
 For now, I am focusing on more realistic and pressing goals, one step at a time.
 While I possess a decent amount of knowledge about cybersecurity and penetration testing techniques, I know there's always more to learn and discover.

 Despite the big challenges in my job hunt and poor quality of life, I will never give up.
-I am committed to this path because nothing compares to my passion for cybersecurity and network engineering.
+I am committed to this path one hundred percent and nothing can stop me.